turbot/steampipe-docs/docs/reference/cli/check.md

   <tr>
     <td nowrap="true"> <inlineCode>--snapshot-title string=string  </inlineCode>  </td>
-    <td> The title to give a snapshot when uploading to Steampipe Cloud.  </td>
+    <td> The title to give a snapshot when uploading to Turbot Pipes.  </td>
   </tr>

   <tr>